 National Eye Health Week

-This week is National Eye Health Week, a campaign that promotes eye health and encourages people to look after their eyes by booking in for regular sight tests.
+21-27 September is National Eye Health Week, a campaign that promotes eye health and encourages people to look after their eyes by booking in for regular sight tests.

 Declining vision is a major concern for many people as they age; reducing the possibility of reduced or impaired vision is something we would all like to avoid.

 Looking after your eyes doesn’t need to be difficult – there are plenty of everyday things you can do to protect your eyes and promote good eye health.